ShivamS136/hybrid-app-comparison/README.md

 ## Conclusion <a name="conclusion"></a>

 As a developer, for my use case, I found React Native better so I went for that and created a sample React Native App: [Harry Potter Dictionary](https://github.com/ShivamS136/harry-potter-dictionary) with [web support](https://github.com/ShivamS136/hp-dict-web-demo).
 Now my organization is working on replacing some modules in android with React Native sub-apps.

+---

+## Articles <a name="articles"></a>
+For this research I've read some articles, which can be found [here](https://github.com/ShivamS136/hybrid-app-comparison/blob/main/articles.md).
+You can also have a look at them.